 - Post-campaign assessments and reports

-When it comes to fundraising in difficult times, you may feel anxious about the future and worried that your donors will stop giving.
-However, your job as a development professional is to stay calm and keep right on asking your donors to help support your organization.
+When it comes to fundraising in difficult times, you may feel anxious about the future and worried that your donors will stop giving or give less than they might in more prosperous times.
+However, your job as a development professional is to stay calm and keep moving the campaign forward.
+We have two key pieces of advice:

 The more uncertain the times, the more closely you should stay in touch with your donors.
 In particular, uncertain times provide opportunities to reach out to your largest donors and ask their advice.

 Donors will respond to financial uncertainties in different ways.
 Some will hunker down and reduce their giving.
 Others will step up because of the crisis at hand.
 But just about all of them will be willing — even happy — to tell you about how they are responding to the situation.
 Use the uncertain times to build even stronger relationships with your donors by staying in touch with them, sharing the ways in which your organization is carrying out its mission, and finding out how the crisis is affecting them.